PRIOR TO YOUR STUDENT’S ARRIVAL

 Check the weather before your arrival to Williamsburg.
 Move-in will happen rain or shine.
 If it looks like rain, consider weather proofing items with trash bags and/or use plastic containers since it is a certainty that items will be exposed to the elements for a short period of time before they are moved to your student's room.
 Williamsburg is typically hot and humid during August, so be prepared for warm conditions.
 Also know that the buildings will be quite warm because of the number of people present, a lack of air circulation and open doors.
 Make sure to wear appropriate clothing and check to determine if your student's building is air-conditioned.

-What happens when my student gets to his/her residence hall?
-How does he/she get into his/her room?
+What happens when my student gets to their residence hall?
+How do they get into their room?

 How are the residence halls staffed during move-in?

 In addition to the Resident Assistants (RAs), Hall Directors, Head Residents, Area Directors and Orientation Aides (OAs) are available throughout the check-in process.
 Maintenance staff is also available to assist with installing approved air-conditioning units or any other small maintenance issues or cleaning that may need attention.
 Staff will be visible throughout the buildings and at all times should have a William & Mary staff identification card.
 Please don't hesitate to ask for help if you need assistance.

 What should my student bring on move-in day to make the move easier?